bschans/hello-world/README.md

 # hello-world

-Hello !
+Hello !!
-It's me Hans
+It's me Hans.
-I'm learning Git now
+I'm learning Git now.
-Your help is important for me
+Your help is important for me.

-This is my first repository
+This is my first repository.